Admissible online closed testing must employ e-values: Simulations

 \subsection{GRO e-values}

 In Section~\ref{sec:gro} we argued that the raw GRO e-values should be hedged to account for the probability that a null hypothesis is true.
-In Section~\ref{sec:boosting} we showed how the (hedged) GRO e-values can be boosted by truncating them to avoid an overshoot.
-This leads to a uniform improvement compared to using the raw (hedged) e-values.
-In this section, we compare the true discovery bounds obtained by applying \texttt{SeqE-Guard} to raw, hedged and boosted GRO e-values.
-Note that the boosted e-values were obtained by applying the boosting technique to the \textit{hedged} GRO e-values.
+Now we compare the true discovery bounds obtained by applying \texttt{SeqE-Guard} to raw and hedged GRO e-values.
 For the hedged GRO e-values we chose the predictable parameter proposed in \eqref{eq:weight_gro}.

-The results are illustrated in Figure~\ref{fig:sim_GRO}.
-The raw GRO e-values lead to very low bounds.
-However, these can be increased substantially by hedging the GRO e-values before plugging them into \texttt{SeqE-Guard}.
-The bounds obtained by hedged GRO e-values can further be improved by boosting.
+The results are illustrated in Figure~\ref{fig:sim_GRO}, showing that GRO e-values lead to very low bounds which can be increased substantially by hedging.